kombucha-js/react-rerenderers/README.md

 In this demo, every time you click on the square `main-object`, its CSS class will be set to `square0`, `square1`, `square2` and `square3` respectively.
-As it goes, it moves around the screen to top-left, top-right, bottom-right and bottom-left.
+As it goes, it moves around the screen to top-left, top-right, bottom-right and bottom-left, respectively.

-In React-Rerenderers, we implement the same logic in the following manner:
+In **React-Rerenderers**, we implement the same logic in the following manner:

 [Example No.1](https://codesandbox.io/s/rerenderers-example-no-01-a-basic-usage-nkvvjs?file=/src/AppView.js)